Primary peritoneal cancer

 You can have treatment to control symptoms, such as pain and fluid in the abdomen (ascites), even if you are unable to have chemotherapy.

-Researchers around the world are looking at better ways to diagnose and treat ovarian cancer.
-Some trials for advanced ovarian cancer are also open for people with PPC
+Researchers around the world are looking at better ways to diagnose and treat cancers in the ovary, fallopian tube and peritoneum.

-Go to Cancer Research UK’s clinical trials database to read about trials for ovarian cancer in the UK.
+Go to Cancer Research UK’s clinical trials database to read about trials for PPC, ovarian and fallopian tube cancer in the UK.
 The trial summary includes information about who can take part in the trial.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.

 Coping

-Coping with cancer, particularly when it's rare can be difficult, both practically and emotionally.
-Your doctor and cancer specialist nurse will help support you.
+Coping with cancer can be difficult, both practically and emotionally.
+Your healthcare team will help support you.

 Being well informed about your condition and its treatment can help you to make decisions and cope with what happens.